Back to blog

 Yes.

-International students are usually allowed to work:
+International students are usually allowed to work for:

 120 full days or 240 half days per year

-Common mistakes
+Common mistakes are:

 • missing application deadlines